 I’m not sure I can answer that question, you’ll have to answer that for yourself.
 Is there a way to take some of the darkness, still celebrate, and teach children how things are brought to light?
 It just might be a fantastic opportunity to integrate the salvation story into your child’s life.

-Yet, I can offer some Christian Halloween ideas for taking the holiday and making it more about turning darkness to light, than celebrating the darkness.
+Yet, I can offer some Christian Halloween ideas for taking the holiday and making it more about turning darkness into light, than celebrating the darkness.

-Christian Halloween ideas do not have to be complicated.
+Christian Halloween ideas do not have to be complicated there are many creative ways to enjoy this time of year.
 As you are planning some traditions to do with your kids, think through these questions,

 - How can this activity or tradition teach ‘from darkness to light.’